 It’s not rocket science

-If we know that magnesium becomes less abundant as we grow older and at the same time calcium increases, would it not be common sense to increase our Mg and decrease our Ca intake.
+So we know that magnesium becomes less abundant as we grow older and at the same time calcium increases.
+Would it not be common sense to increase our Mg and decrease our Ca intake.
 It is now common knowledge that Ca and Mg should be in our bodies in equal measures.
 Keeping this equilibrium of these two vital minerals is surely the way forward.

 Dr John Briffa